telecomunicaciones-uts/ComidaYa-Backend/README.md

 # COMIDAYA
 ![ComidaYa](https://github.com/user-attachments/assets/a19ca071-b217-444c-b1ac-5a78f7ba91c5)

-Este repositorio universitario, es de la carrera de Ingeniería en Telecomunicaciones de las Unidades Tecnológicas de Santander; Para la recreación de una APIREST, con un enfoque de un resturante.
+Este repositorio universitario, es de la carrera de Ingeniería en Telecomunicaciones de las Unidades Tecnológicas de Santander; Para una primera (1) fase,la creacion del backend y posteriormente a la integración de la APIREST de un resturante.

 # DATABASE SUMMARY.
 This database is designed to manage information for an online ordering system for restaurants.
 Below is an overview of its main components and how they are related: